zhuochun/zhuochun.github.io/_posts/2020/2020-07-18-discussion-pyramid.markdown

 ### Level 2: Where the problem fits in?

-This answers the perspectives in reasoning above the problem.
+This answers the perspectives on reasoning above the problem.

 ![Six or Nine](/images/2020/07/different-perspectives.jpeg)